 Jonathan Cooper, 27 – More skill at football is what I would change about my past life.
 Making sure that I was playing at the big clubs like Celtic or Rangers instead of playing for Bury and never getting a chance at the top level.

-Kane Sterling, 33 - Of course, if I could get to go back in time and alter my experience, I would take the money I have earned, to the past, and start a business there.
+Kane Sterling, 33 – Of course, if I could get to go back in time and alter my experience, I would take the money I have earned, from the past, and start a business there.